VarinR/TC-SST-Empirical-Analysis/README.md

 ## Conclusion

 The conditional probability model effectively demonstrates the significant impact of local SST anomalies on tropical cyclone frequency.
-The results indicate a markedly higher probability of TC occurrences in regions with ΔSSTs within the 1.5-2.5°C range, highlighting the role of sea surface temperature anomalies in cyclone genesis.
+The results indicate a markedly higher probability of TC occurrences in regions with ΔSSTs within the 1.5-2.5°C range, which highlights the role of sea surface temperature anomalies in cyclone genesis.
 Further research could explore additional atmospheric factors.

 ![TC Frequency vs SST Anomaly](https://github.com/VarinR/TC-SST-Empirical-Analysis/blob/main/Conditional-Probability.png)